kristinag9/Database-Management-Systems/README.md

 # Database-Management-Systems
-This repository contains exercises with SQL queries.
+This repository contains exercises with SQL queries done during the Database management systems course at FMI and also the final project that I have done.